sporring/stackProcessing/SlimPipeline.md

 ### `Pipe<'S,'T>`

-Encapsulates one transformation stage in the pipeline and wraps `FSharp.Core.AsyncSeq`. `AsyncSeq` is an asynchronous sequence of potentially (possibly infinite in length) with a promise of of evaluation in the future.
+Encapsulates one transformation plan in the pipeline and wraps `FSharp.Core.AsyncSeq`. `AsyncSeq` is an asynchronous sequence of potentially (possibly infinite in length) with a promise of of evaluation in the future.
 A Pipe is sequence-function such as init, iter, map, and fold which creates, iterates over, maps functions on, and folds an accumulator over the asynchronous sequence.
 It's defined as:

 ```fsharp
 type Pipe<'S,'T> =